 This research aims to determine whether there is an effect of learning trajectory with the traditional congklak game context on mathematical reasoning ability in terms of self-efficacy.
-This study adopts a quasi-experimental approach using a 2 × 3 factorial design.
+This study adopts a quasi-experimental approach using a 2×3 factorial design.
 The target population included all eighth-grade students at SMP Negeri 2 Wonogiri.
 The research employed cluster random sampling, selecting learners from two classes.
 The data collection techniques used were documentation, self-efficacy questionnaire, and mathematical reasoning abilities test.
 This study employed a data analysis approach that involved a two-way analysis of variance.
-The results of the hypothesis testing concluded that (1) learners who were taught using an RME-based learning trajectory with the traditional congklak game context showed better mathematical reasoning abilities compared to those taught through direct learning in statistics; (2) learners with high self-efficacy have better mathematical reasoning abilities than those with moderate or low self-efficacy, while learners with moderate self-efficacy showed better mathematical reasoning abilities than those with low self-efficacy; (3) there was no significant interaction observed between the treatment and self-efficacy regarding learners' mathematical reasoning abilities.
+The results of the hypothesis testing concluded that (1) learners who were taught using an RME-based learning trajectory with the traditional congklak game context showed better mathematical reasoning abilities compared to those taught through direct learning in statistics; (2) learners with high self-efficacy, while learners with moderate self-efficacy showed better mathematical reasoning abilities than those with moderate or low self-efficacy, while learners with moderate self-efficacy showed better mathematical reasoning abilities than those with moderate or low self-efficacy, while learners with moderate self-efficacy showed better mathematical reasoning abilities than those with moderate self-efficacy is not self-efficacy showed better mathematical reasoning abilities than those with low self-efficacy; (3) there was no significant interaction observed between the treatment and self-efficacy regarding learners' mathematical reasoning abilities.